christytan/OCI-GoldenGate/workshops/atp-d/LabGuide600Buildinganddeployingnode.jsapplicationstacksondedicatedautonomousinfrastructure.md

 # Lab 6: Building and deploying node.js application stacks on dedicated autonomous infrastructure
 </td></tr><table>

+To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.

 ## Introduction

-To **log issues**, click [here](https://github.com/cloudsolutionhubs/autonomous-transaction-processing/issues/new) to go to the github oracle repository issue submission form.
+The Oracle Cloud Infrastructure marketplace provides a pre-built image with necessary client tools and drivers to build applications on autonomous databases.
+As an application developer you can now provision a developer image within minutes and connect it to your dedicated or serverless database deployment.

+ The image is pre-configured with tools and language drivers to help you build applications written in node.js, python, java and golang.
+For a complete list of features, login to your OCI account, select 'Marketplace' from the top left menu and browse details on the 'Oracle Developer Cloud Image'

 ## Objectives

+As an application developer,
-- Learn how to build a linux Node application and connect it to an Oracle ATP Dedicated database
+- Learn how to deploy a node.js application and connect it to your dedicated autonomous database instance

 ## Required Artifacts

--  The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.
+-  Access to an Oracle Cloud Infrastructure account

-- This lab requires Oracle Cloud Developer Image launched in Compute instances.
+- A pre-provisioned instance of Oracle Cloud Developer Image from the OCI marketplace

+- A pre-provisioned instance of dedicated autonomous database

 ## Steps